Electrical & Electronics — Sudan

 Certification Introduction

-Sudan (Northern Sudan) implements mandatory conformity assessment for electrical and electronic products, supervised by the Sudanese Standards and Metrology Organization (SSMO).
-According to the latest 2025 announcement, starting August 1, 2025, all regulated export products must obtain a COI (Certificate of Inspection) for customs clearance.
-Products without valid certificates will face a fine of 40%-50% of the product value or be subject to forced return.
-Electrical and electronic products are included in the mandatory controlled Category B list, while personal use items and temporarily imported equipment can apply for certification exemption.
+Sudan (Northern Sudan) implements mandatory conformity assessment for electronic and electrical products, regulated by the Sudanese Standards and Metrology Organization (SSMO).
+According to the latest 2025 announcement, starting from August 1, 2025, all regulated export products must obtain a COI (Certificate of Inspection) to clear customs.
+Products without the certificate will face a fine of 40%-50% of the cargo value or be forced to return.
+Electronic and electrical products are included in the mandatory controlled Category B list, while personal use items and temporarily imported equipment can apply for certification exemption.

 Laws and Regulations

-The core regulation is Announcement No. 8 of 2025 issued by SSMO, which implements an access system combining pre-import inspection and conformity certification.
-Sudan accepts test reports issued by ISO 17025-accredited laboratories.
-Products that already hold international certifications such as CE and IEC are exempt from repeated testing.
-For products without corresponding Sudanese standards, test results can be issued in accordance with Chinese national standards.
+The core regulation is Sudanese Standards and Metrology Organization (SSMO) Announcement No. 8 of 2025, which implements an access system of pre-import inspection plus conformity certification.
+Sudan recognizes test reports issued by laboratories accredited to ISO 17025.
+Products already holding international certifications such as CE and IEC are exempt from repeated testing, and for products without corresponding Sudanese standards, test results can be issued in accordance with Chinese national standards.

 Technical Requirements

-- Safety requirements: Comply with SS 62368 standard (equivalent to IEC 62368-1), core tests include electrical clearance/creepage distance, voltage withstand test, fire-resistant material assessment, and mechanical stability testing.
+Safety Requirements: Comply with SS 62368 standard (equivalent to IEC 62368-1), core tests include electrical clearance/creepage distance, voltage withstand test, fireproof material assessment, and mechanical stability testing.

-- EMC requirements: Comply with SS 32 standard (equivalent to CISPR 32), covering radiated disturbance, conducted disturbance limits and radio frequency immunity test, and must meet EMC stability requirements under local high temperature and high humidity environment.
+EMC Requirements: Comply with SS 32 standard (equivalent to CISPR 32), covering radiated emission, conducted emission limits and radio frequency immunity testing, and must meet EMC stability requirements in the local high temperature and high humidity environment.

-- Marking requirements: Product labels must contain Arabic information and indicate applicable voltage (220V/240V); plugs must comply with SS 241 (compatible with British standard BS 1363); products must be printed with a non-removable origin mark.
+Marking Requirements: Product labels must contain Arabic information, mark the applicable voltage (220V/240V), plugs must comply with SS 241 (compatible with British standard BS 1363), and products must be printed with a non-removable origin marking.

 Certification Process